OtterNetworks/otter-ly/_posts/2019-06-06-skillsprint.md

 ### The problem
 ## Adopting new technology on tech teams is essential, but doing so remains risky, unsystematic and unpredictable.

 In today’s rapidly evolving technical landscape, teams need a better method for technology adoption – one that creates immediate business value, empowers developers and controls/minimizes associated complications or risks.
 A lack of viable solution prevents otherwise innovative or capable companies from reaching their true value potential.
 Teams tend to choose from several routes for technology adoption – all of which tend to have a low return on investment and lengthy time to MVP, among other downsides.
+Teams might:

-Teams might: a) tackle the problem alone and hit insurmountable hurdles, b) hire new employees at a high cost, while forgetting about potential in existing staff, c) hire consultants who lock them into costly support services and bar them from ownership of both information and infrastructure, or d) undergo expensive supplementary skills training, after which they fail to retain newly acquired knowledge.
+  - Tackle the problem alone and hit insurmountable hurdles
+  - Hire new employees at a high cost, while forgetting about potential in existing staff
+  - Hire consultants who lock them into costly support services and bar them from ownership of both information and infrastructure
+  - undergo expensive supplementary skills training, after which they fail to retain newly acquired knowledge.

 ### Why training fails
 ## Teams don’t retain new skills if they can’t own and effectively apply them post-training.